FEAR OF HEIGHTS

 in tatty shorts and natty vest

-watching his ascending heels.
+admiring his ascending heels.

-‘A p-p-pirate’s life for me’
+‘A p-pirate’s life for me.’

-homemade catapult around my neck
+A wishbone catapult around my neck

-jabbed the wishbone with a jiggy knee
+jabbed the handle with a jiggy knee

 adorned my throat with dainty weals.